Mykyta28/mykyta28.github.io/web200/final project/readMe.txt

 I'm Mykyta Semenii.
 I have created "SimpleBank" app, it is very simple bank :) (maybe I'll continue developing this app but with react help :)) )

+Please do "Empty cash and Hard Reload" (Maybe even clear local storage in browser) before you start, I have done few commits after I sent the link to you -> !!!!!!!!!!!

 My app has a functionality such as:

 1) Log in to the app